Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore.Native.win-x64/readme.txt

    DESCRIPTION
    ===========
-   This package complements the JavaScriptEngineSwitcher.ChakraCore package and contains the native implementation of ChakraCore version of April 21, 2024 for Windows (x64).
+   This package complements the JavaScriptEngineSwitcher.ChakraCore package and contains the native implementation of ChakraCore version of August 1, 2024 for Windows (x64).

    =============
    RELEASE NOTES
    =============
-   1. ChakraCore was updated to version of April 21, 2024.
+   ChakraCore was updated to version of August 1, 2024.
-   2. An additional deployment mechanism has been added to MSBuild script for the case when the target platform is focused on a specific processor architecture.

    =============
    DOCUMENTATION